 2. Prepping your product for Amazon FBA can be tricky

-3. Product packaging is not branded with your logo
+3. Product packaging isn’t branded with your logo

-For many businesses, these few disadvantages will outweigh the benefits of Amazon FBA and of course, your success will also depend on other factors, many of which are down to you, the effort you put in and the knowledge you have in order to utilize Amazon FBA in the best possible way.
+For many businesses, these few disadvantages will outweigh the benefits of how FBA works.
+Naturally, your success will also depend on other factors, many of which are down to you, the effort you put in and the knowledge you have in order to maximise Amazon FBA’s benefits and minimize the downsides.

 Is Amazon FBA Suitable for All Businesses?

-If you are primarily an Amazon seller it’s a fantastic option and can be a great solution for you if you are stuck between a kitchen table business and an expanding full-time brand, as it can help you step up to the next level and concentrate on sourcing new products and making sales, rather than becoming bogged down with time-consuming fulfilment tasks.
+If you’re primarily an Amazon seller, the Amazon FBA program is a fantastic option and can be a great solution for you if you are stuck between a kitchen table business and an expanding full-time brand, as it can help you step up to the next level and concentrate on sourcing new products and making sales, rather than becoming bogged down with time-consuming fulfilment tasks.

-Using Amazon FBA can be a worthwhile and lucrative venture.
-It’s important you do your homework though and learn about Amazon’s rules and regulations, and most importantly, understand your customers – your target market – to decide if it’s right for you and your business.
+Using Amazon FBA as opposed to just the standard Amazon marketplace can be a worthwhile and lucrative venture.
+You must do your homework though and learn about Amazon’s rules and regulations, and most importantly, understand your customers – your target market – to decide if it’s right for you and your business.

 Ultimately, how Amazon FBA works for you will depend on your products and business objectives.
 Certainly, for many Amazon sellers, Amazon FBA is a simple way to outsource many tasks associated with running an eCommerce business, but of course, you must ensure the benefits justify the extra cost involved.